 Whitewashed technique often leaves flecks of color shining through or simply creates a bright, neutral platform that begs for bold color pairings and accents.
 You can easily add rich pops of color and pattern with area rugs and other standout furnishings.
 Throughout 2021, the use of deep, timeless shades like greens and burnt orange will bring warmth to inspired rooms.
 Perhaps you can find a way to incorporate Illuminating (13-0647), one of Pantone’s 2021 Colors of the Year, a vibrant yellow that will work well in accent pillows, vases, ottomans, or another piece of décor, and will play off whitewashed walls effortlessly.

 Two of the most prominent design principles of 2021 will be shabby chic and coastal interiors.
 Whitewashed surfaces and furnishings work exceptionally well within both design schemes that highlight lived-in comfort and time-honored furnishings.
 In both of these looks, the color turquoise and other blue tones will come alive against the white and lend cool, tranquil vibes throughout.
 Think about high-character medium wood tones for the floors, mosaic tile inside the kitchens and bathrooms, and woven rugs anywhere you want added texture and softness.

 Are you interested in exploring the whitewashed technique in your home for an elevated design refresh?
-Stop by the Hamernick's Interior Solutions showroom in Saint Paul, MN and our experts will help you brainstorm how to pair surfaces and accent walls utilizing this unmistakable look!
+Stop by the Hamernick's Interior Solutions showroom in New Hope, MN and our experts will help you brainstorm how to pair surfaces and accent walls utilizing this unmistakable look!